lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Repeating or other type of election
 - Place of election
 - Government Structures and Levels
-- Voting Office information (location, head?, contact, reporting?)
+- Vote-Office information (location, head?, contact, reporting?)
-- Chain of Command within and above voting office
+- Chain of Command within and above Vote-Office
 - rules, policies, and procedures contacting media or watchdogs about suspicious anything (emails, threats, voter intimidation, etc.)

 - rules, policies, and procedures for eligibility